oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

   ![Image alt text](images/collection.png)
 3. In the slots pop-up, select **Default**:
   ![Image alt text](images/slot.png)
-The layout of our first page is now read.
+The layout of our first page is now ready.
 Our next step is to add some data to the page from Oracle Fusion Cloud Apps.

 Notice how all of our design tasks so far have been done with simple drag and drop functionality and setting properties.
-This visual development approach is key to the productivity offered by Visual Builder Studio.
+This visual development approach is key to the productivity that Visual Builder Studio provides.
 If you prefer to work in code, however, you can always do so by clicking the Code button right above where the page preview is displayed.
 Any modifications you make to your page's HTML code while in Code mode are automatically reflected in Design mode, should you choose to return to it.

 At this point your screen should look like this:
   ![Image alt text](images/complete.png)